-We wrote a web crawler to scrape NewsBank, a database that provides full-text of many local newspaper articles.31.
+We wrote a web crawler to scrape NewsBank, a database that provides full-text of many local newspaper articles.
 First, we created a list of all 425 foreign firms that made new greenfield investments in manufacturing during January 2009-December 2011.
 We removed common words/terms such as "Inc", "Ltd" and "Co" to broaden the search results.
-If the company name became a widely used word we added either the country or the industry next to it.32 The Python code for the crawler took the company name, investment receiving state and date investment announced as inputs and searched NewsBank for all local news about the company.
-We searched for any newspaper article written in the two-month range after the investment was announced.33 For example, to find related news on Fujifilm's investment announcement in South Carolina on July 2009, we searched for "Fujifilm" with the search refined by source location "South Carolina" in July and August 2009.
+If the company name became a widely used word we added either the source country or the industry next to it.
+The Python code for the crawler took the company name, investment receiving state and date investment announced as inputs and searched NewsBank for all local news about the company.
+We searched for any newspaper article written in the two-month range after the investment was announced.
+For example, to find related news on Fujifilm's investment announcement in South Carolina on July 2009, we searched for "Fujifilm" with the search refined by source location "South Carolina" in July and August 2009.
 We saved all articles returned by the search engine about a company as one PDF.

 After we completed searches for 425 companies, we compiled a corpus combining all company-related articles.
-To filter articles that mentioned incentives, we did a keyword search with the following keywords: tax credit, grant, incent, tax abate, inducement, stimulus fund, job training, subsidi, relocation, expense, reimbursement, fund, rebate, tax refund, assistance We created this list of keywords from how other incentives databases characterize company incentives and all the newspaper articles we read about them.
+To filter articles that mentioned incentives, we did a keyword search with the following keywords: tax credit, grant, incent\, tax abate, inducement, stimulus fund, job training, subsidi\, relocation, expense, reimbursement, fund, rebate, tax refund, assistance We created this list of keywords from how other incentives databases characterize company incentives and all the newspaper articles we read about them.
 We extracted sentences (sometimes paragraphs) that contained one or more of these keywords.
-Out of 425 companies, we were able to locate newspaper articles about 264.
-Of those 264, only articles about 48 companies didn't mention any incentives.
+We located articles for 264/425 investing companies in our sample.
+48/264 companies had no articles that mentioned incentives.